 About an hour before beginning this recipe, bring your eggs, butter, buttermilk, and full-fat Greek yogurt (or sour cream) out of the refrigerator.
 Place them on your counter so they reach room temperature.

-Preheat your oven to 350°F and line a standard muffin or cupcake tin with 12 paper cupcake liners.
+Step 1: Preheat your oven to 350°F and line a standard muffin tin with 12 paper liners.

 Add fresh fruit or mango chunks to a small pot on the stove, over medium heat.
 Let cook for 5 minutes, stirring every minute or so as mango juices release.